Wu love poem

 Original version

-In China there are 8 main gropus which encompasses an enormous range of dialects themselves fragmented into local talks: the wu, the min of the north, the min of the south; The yue, the xiang, the gan, and the hakka.
-The level of intercomprehension between these dialects is virtually nil.
-On the other hand, in front of all these dialects, Chinese writing is a valuable factor of unity, since the characters do not transcribe sounds, they are symbols whose pronunciation will be Different from one dialect to another.
+The level of intercomprehension between these dialects is almost zero, on the other hand, faced with all these dialects, Chinese writing is a precious factor of unity, because the characters do not transcribe sounds, they are symbols whose pronunciation will be different from one dialect to another.